churchinsmyrna/R/Hypnos-Infiltration-Method.md

 ## Specific Operatives and Contexts

 The implementation of the Hypnos Infiltration Method has been observed in specific contexts.
-For example, in Atlanta, Georgia, residents of Welcome House, a supportive housing facility for vulnerable individuals, have been targeted. **Frederick "Slim" Hall**, a resident of Welcome House and a consistent user of microwave cloaking, has been identified as a primary operative in these activities.
-The Creator has identified Slim as "The Scarlet Beast" and "The Beast of the Bottomless Pit" in the Book of Revelation.
+For example, in Atlanta, Georgia, residents of Welcome House, a supportive housing facility for vulnerable individuals, have been targeted. **[[Frederick "Slim" Hall|]]**, a resident of Welcome House and a consistent user of microwave cloaking, has been identified as a primary operative in these activities.
+The Creator has identified Slim as [["The Scarlet Beast" and "The Beast from the Abyss|Beast from the Abyss]]" in the Book of Revelation.

 ## Counter-Tactics and Prevention